ChristianWestby/CA-Tailwind-CSS/README.md

 # CA-Tailwind-CSS

+Social Media App - CSS Frameworks Course Assignment

+Overview

+This project is a course assignment for the CSS Frameworks module, with the goal of building a responsive front end for a social media application using Tailwind CSS.
+The focus is on applying CSS frameworks to develop a user-friendly, professional, and mobile-responsive application.
+I have chosen Option 3 for this assignment, creating a new social media app that includes an Authentication Page, Feed Page, and Profile Page.

+Task Brief

 Goal

-To apply your knowledge of Tailwind or Bootstrap and SASS to build a responsive front end for a social media application.
+The objective of this assignment is to apply knowledge of Tailwind, Bootstrap, or SASS to build a responsive front-end interface for a social media app.

 Brief

-For this assignment you have two options:
+For this assignment, there were two options:

-Option 1

-Style your JS2 CA with either Tailwind or Bootstrap and SASS.
+	1. Option 1: Style an existing JS2 CA project using Tailwind, Bootstrap, and SASS.

-Work on a branch called css-frameworks branched off your JS2 CA branch.

-Ensure package.json includes a development script that uses tools like watch for real-time updates, and a deployment script for building the production-ready code.

-Deploy your site from the css-frameworks branch using a service like Netlify or Github Pages.

-Submit both a PR from your css-frameworks branch to the original branch and a link to the deployed site.

-Option 2

-Create a new social media app with the following pages:
+	2. Option 2 (Chosen): Create a new social media app with three main pages:

-Authentication page (/index.html)

-Feed Page (/feed/index.html)

-Profile page (/profile/index.html)

-The authentication page should include a form allowing users to log in or register for the application.
-Include HTML form validation and use /profile as the action attribute on the form.
-The password must have a minimum length of 8 characters.
+	•	Authentication Page (/index.html): Includes a form for users to log in or register.
+The form is validated and redirects to /profile on successful login.

-The feed page should have a list of posts with thumbnails, a search bar, sort options and a form to create a new post.
-You may add additional UI elements beyond these requirements.
+	•	Feed Page (/feed/index.html): Displays a list of posts with thumbnails, a search bar, sort options, and a form for creating new posts.

-The profile page should have a profile image, username, list of user posts, a follow button and an area to display following/followers.
+	•	Profile Page (/profile/index.html): Contains user profile information, including a profile image, username, posts, follow button, and follower/following count.

-Style your new app with either Tailwind or Bootstrap and SASS.

-There is no requirement for JS functionality beyond things like making sure the mobile menu works.

-Create a new repo and perform all your work on a branch called css-frameworks.

-Ensure package.json includes a development script that uses tools like watch for real-time updates, and a deployment script for building the production-ready code.

-Deploy your site from the css-frameworks branch using a service like Netlify or Github Pages.

-Submit both a PR from your css-frameworks branch to the original branch and a link to the deployed site.
+This project uses Tailwind CSS for all styling, focusing on responsive design and utilizing best practices in frontend development.

+Requirements

+	•	Responsive Design: The site must be fully responsive.
+	•	Validation and User Experience: HTML form validation is implemented on the authentication page.
+	•	Structure:
+	•	Authentication Page: Form for login with a minimum password length of 8 characters.
+	•	Feed Page: Features post listings, a search bar, sort options, and a post creation form.
+	•	Profile Page: Displays user profile, including username, followers, following, and posts.

+Installation and Setup

+	1. Clone the repository:

+git clone [repository-url]

+	2. Install dependencies:

+npm install

+	3. Run development server with real-time updates:

+npm run dev

+	4. Build the production-ready code:

+npm run build

+Deployment

+The project is deployed via Netlify or GitHub Pages from the css-frameworks branch.

 Process

-Create a prototype for each page.
+	1. Created prototypes for each page.

-Create a new git branch for this project called css-frameworks.
+	2. Initialized a new branch, css-frameworks.

-Install any required NPM packages.

-Complete any required configuration.

-Add relevant scripts in package.json

-Implement responsive UI with the chosen library.

-Create and share a Pull Request and request peer reviews on Teams.

-Implement any suggestions.
-You can commit to the same PR.

-Review your peers’ PRs.

-Deploy your site on a service like Netlify or Github Pages.

-Option 3
-Important (as mentioned in class) there is an option 3:
-Option 3 is that you can design your own website.
-It must be of similar scope to option 2 (three pages etc).
-Have fun with it and challenge yourself.
-It can be any website design.

-Delivery

-Submit a link to your open PR and a link to the deployed site.
-If you are creating a new repo please make sure it is public.

-Be sure to exclude node_modules in a .gitignore file.
+	3. Installed necessary NPM packages and configured package.json.
+	4. Styled all pages using Tailwind CSS, ensuring a responsive UI.
+	5. Created a Pull Request, requested peer reviews, and implemented feedback.
+	6. Reviewed peer submissions.
+	7. Deployed the application and ensured its accessibility.

+Deliverables

+	•	Pull Request: Open PR available here.
+	•	Deployed Site: Access the live site here.

+Let me know if you’d like any additional details or customizations!
+This README file presents your choices, outlines the assignment requirements, and provides links to deployment and the pull request.